mikl36/HealthDataAnalysis/README.md

-# This project, Health Data Analysis, is a course project focused on testing a classifier for determining a person's health status.
+# Health Data Analysis, is a course project focused on testing a classifier(s) for determining a person's health status.
 Currently, it involves simple testing with simplistic data.
 The methods employed include logistic regression, decision tree, and random forest algorithms.

 <img width="451" alt="image" src="https://github.com/user-attachments/assets/eb986b16-3149-4664-a087-7016ee93b30b" />